openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Requirements

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

 The RP will be able to request the minimal data set it needs (data minimization) and to express requirements regarding this data, the evidence and the identity verification processes employed by the OP.

 This extension will be usable by OPs operating under a certain regulation related to identity assurance, such as eIDAS, as well as other OPs operating without such a regulation.